Branching random walk with non-local competition: Introduction

 \subsection{Definition of the model}

 In this article, we study the Bolker-Pacala-Dieckmann-Law (BPDL) model, which we also refer to as \emph{branching random walk with non-local competition} (BRWNLC).
 The BRWNLC can be regarded as a Markov process $(\xi_t)_{t\geq 0}$ taking values in $\N_0^{\Z^d}$, with the interpretation that $\xi_t(x)$ is the number of particles at site $x$ at time $t$, for $t\ge0$ and $x\in\Z^d$.
-Starting from an initial configuration $\xi_0$ consisting of a finite number of particles, the model evolves as follows: \begin{itemize} \item Particles \emph{branch} (or \emph{reproduce}) at (constant) rate 1.